DiMorten/Fully-convolutional-recurrent-networks-for-crop-recognition/README.md

 This is a first version which will be optimized soon.

+## Installing the required python packages

+The list of anaconda commands to recreate the environment used in this project is in requirements.txt

 ## Preparing the input images

 Use the helper file tif_to_npy.py to convert the TIF VH and VV input image bands for each date into NPY format, while also converting from dB to intensity values.
 Set the im_folders variable to a list of folders for each image date.

 ## Instructions